 The Bank has well laid out procedures, not only to appraise but also regularly monitor credit risk.
 Credit appraisal is based on the financials of the borrower, performance projections, market position, industry outlook, external ratings (where available) track record, account conduct, repayment sources and ability, tangible and intangible security, etc. Regular reviews are carried out for each account and risks identified are mitigated in a number of ways, which include obtention of collateral, counter-guarantees from shareholders and/or third parties.
-Adequate margins are maintained on the collaterals to provide a cushion against adverse movement in the market price of collateral.

-The Credit Review Department of the Bank analyses risks and puts forth its recommendations prior to approval by the appropriate authorities.
+The Credit Risk Department of the Bank independently analyses risks and puts forth its recommendations prior to approval by the appropriate authorities for facilities above a specified threshold.
 In addition to rigorous credit analysis, the terms and conditions of all credit facilities are strictly implemented by the Credit Administration Department.
-An internal grading system and review process ensures prompt identification of any deterioration in credit risk and consequent implementation of corrective action.
+An internal grading system and annual review process supports the identification of any deterioration in credit risk and consequent implementation of corrective action.

-The Bank's internal ratings are based on a 10-point scale, which takes into account the financial strength of a borrower as well as qualitative aspects to arrive at a comprehensive snapshot of the risk of default associated with the borrower.
+The Bank's internal ratings are based on a 16-point scale, which takes into account the financial strength of a borrower as well as qualitative aspects to arrive at a comprehensive snapshot of the risk of default associated with the borrower.
 Ratings are further sub-divided into categories, which reflect estimates of the potential maximum loss in an event of default.
 Risk Ratings assigned to each borrower are reviewed at least on an annual basis.
 Regular monitoring of the portfolio enables the Bank to identify accounts, which witness deterioration in risk profile.
 Consumer credit facilities which are granted based on pre-defined criteria such as salary assignment, maximum repayment obligation as a percentage of salary etc., are excluded from this rating system.